 2. The SCP may perform a service discovery with the NRF.

-3. The SCP sends an access token request (Nnrf_AccessToken_Get Request) to the NRF.
+3. The SCP may verify the NF Service Consumer client credentials assertion as defined in clause 13.3.8.
+If the verification successes, the he SCP sends an access token request (Nnrf_AccessToken_Get Request) to the NRF.
 The access token request includes parameters as defined in clause 13.4.1.1.
 The access token request may include the NF Service Consumer client credentials assertion if received in Step 1.

 4. The NRF authenticates the NF service consumer using one of the methods described in clause 13.3.1.2.
 If cNF authentication is successful and the NF Service Consumer is authorized based on the NRF policy, the NRF issues an access token as described in clause 13.4.1.1.
 The NRF uses the NF Service Consumer instance ID as the subject of the access token.